tomato42/marvin-toolkit/README.md

 If you think that's a lot of side-channel free code, you'd be right.

-As it's not the typical requirement for written code, especially outside of cryptographic libraries, it's likely that even if it was written to side-channel free standard, it wasn't tested for at least constant-timeness.
+As side-channel free behaviour is not the typical requirement for written code, especially outside of cryptographic libraries, it's likely that even if a piece of code handling RSA decryption was written with side-channel free behaviour in mind, it wasn't tested for at least constant-timeness.

 This is where this toolkit comes in.

 ## How bad it is?

-If an attacker can measure precisely the decryption time of the RSA ciphertext of their choosing, we've shown decryption of ciphertexts in as little as 20 minutes as possible.
+If an attacker can measure precisely the decryption time of the RSA ciphertext of their choosing, we've shown decryption of ciphertexts possible in as little as 20 minutes.

-That may be usable for TLS session decryption, e-mail decryption or forging of signatures.
+That decrypted secret may be used for for TLS session decryption, e-mail decryption or forging of signatures.

 ## Who is affected?

 Any application that uses RSA decryption may be vulnerable.
-Protocols that use RSA PKCS#1 v1.5 encryption padding are especially vulnerable.
+Protocols that use RSA encryption with PKCS#1 v1.5 padding are especially vulnerable.
-RSA OEAP defined in PKCS#1 v2.0 can also be implemented in a way that leaks enough information to mount a timing attack.
+RSA OEAP defined in PKCS#1 v2.0 can also be implemented in a way that leaks enough information to mount a timing attack and decrypt the ciphertext or forge a signature.

 ## What's the recommended solution?

+As an application programmer: stop using RSA encryption.
-Stop providing RSA PKCS#1 v1.5 decryption support.
-If possible, don't provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.
+If you're library vendor stop providing RSA PKCS#1 v1.5 decryption support.
+If possible, don't
+provide RSA OEAP decryption support either—while depadding is much easier to perform in side-channel free way, it depends on the previous RSA decryption step being constant time.